jrheard/blog/_drafts/watercolorbot.md

 To be honest, this library is a pretty insane way to control the bot.
 It's needlessly low-level: you're manually controlling the brush's position, you've got to remember to wash and re-ink the brush every so often, etc. If your main goal is to just get the bot to paint a pretty picture, there are lots of [better ways](http://wiki.evilmadscientist.com/WaterColorBot#Part_II:_Software_for_WaterColorBot) to go about it.

 As a teaching aid, though, it's been a total success, because it lets students flex their burgeoning Python skills and actually make a real thing in the process!
 We've been blown away by the stuff our students have created.
-Just look at these beauties:
+Just look at these beauties.
+Here's an N64 logo in seven hundred and fifty hand-crafted lines of Python:

-TODO put examples here
+{% img wcb_1.JPG %}

+This clock depicts the time at which the program was run:

+{% img wcb_2.JPG %}

+This student drew an image from scratch in Paint or something, using straight lines and simple curves, and then translated it into Python:

+{% img wcb_3.JPG %}

+And here's a nice windowsill cat.

+{% img wcb_4.JPG %}

 These kids haven't learned how to use lists/dicts or write functions yet, and they're already making cool programs like these!